-CV Name Description Range Value 1 Decoder address 1, LSB Lower 6 bits (bit 0 - Is used in conjunction 1 - 63 1 3 Configuration output 1 Describes the proper rties of decoder output 1.
+CV Name Description Range Value 1 Decoder address 1, LSB Lower 6 bits (bit 0 - Is used in conjunction Lower 6 bits (bit 0 - 5) of the first decoder address for the outputs 1 to 4.
+Is used in conjunction with CV 9 in order to store the address.
+3 Configuration output 1 Describes the proper rties of decoder output 1.
 0 - 64 8 (only SwitchPilot!)
-Function Function Description Va Variable k83-compatible: output is active as long as the button at the control panel is pressed.
+Function Function Description Valu Variable k83-compatible: output is active as long as the button at the control panel is pressed.
 0 Pulse mode PECO pulse mode for PECO-turnout drives.
 Reduces the sensitivity of the overload protection.
 1 Pulse mode Duration of "On"-status: multiple of 65 msec.
 2 - 31 Alternating blinker Out A and Out B are alternately active.
 Duration of "On"-status: multiple of 130 msec 32 - 63 Bi-stable k84-compatable: either Out A or Out B is active, variable 64 4 Configuration output 2 Describes the properties of decoder output 2 0 - 64 8 (only SwitchPilot!)
 Function Description Value - as CV 3 - 5 Configuration output 3 Describes the proper rties of decoder output 3.
 0 - 64 8 (only SwitchPilot!)
 Function Description Value - as CV 3 - 6 Configuration output 4 Describes the proper rties of decoder output 4.
 0 - 64 8 (only SwitchPilot!)
-Function Description Value - as CV 3 - 7 Version number Internal software ve - - 8 Manufacturer's ID Manufacturer's ID by ESU Writing value 8 results in a full factory reset of all CVs.
-151 9 Decoder address 1, MSB 8) of the first decoder address for the outputs 1 to CV 1 to store the address. o 4.
+Function Description Value - as CV 3 - 7 Version number Internal software ver - - 8 Manufacturer's ID Manufacturer's ID by Writing value 8 resu / ESU Its in a full factory reset of all CVs. - 151 9 Decoder address 1, MSB 8) of the first decoder address for the outputs 1 to CV 1 to store the address. o 4.
 0- 7 0

-CV Name Description Range Value 28 RailCom® configuration Activation and configuration of RailCom-functions 0 - 3 Bit Description Value 1 Data transfer on channel 2 No data transfer on channel 2 Data transfer on channel 2 permitted 0 2 Confirmation of command on channel 1 No confirmation of command on channel 1 Confirmation of command on channel permitted 0 4 29 Configuration register DCC-configuration settings for SwitchPilot 128 Bit Description Value 3 RailCom® communication RailCom® communication is switched off RailCom® communication is permitted 0 7 Decoder is DCC Accessory Decoder (read only, cannot be reprogramed) 128 33 Function output status Current status of function outputs 1 to 4.
+CV Name Description Range Value 28 RailCom® configuration Activation and configuration of RailCom-functions 0 - 3 0 Bit Description Value 1 Data transfer on channel 2 No data transfer on channel 2 Data transfer on channel 2 permitted 0 2 Confirmation of command on channel 1 No confirmation of command on channel 1 Confirmation of command on channel permitted 0 4 29 Configuration register DCC-configuration settings for SwitchPilot 128 Bit Description Value 3 RailCom® communication RailCom® communication is switched off RailCom® communication is permitted 0 7 Decoder is DCC Accessory Decoder (read only, cannot be reprogramed) 128 33 Function output status Current status of function outputs 1 to 4.
 0 - 255 - (only SwitchPilot!)
 The status of the 8 feedback contacts is only valid if they are wired correctly to the turnout feedback contacts.
 The value of CV 33 can be read and displayed via RailCom®. ı Bit Description Value 0 Status output 1, input FB A 1 Status output 1, input FB B 2 Status output 2, input FB A 3 Status output 3, input FB B 4 Status output 3, input FB A 5 Status output 4, input FB B 6 Status output 4, input FB A 7 Status output 4, input FB B 1 2 4 8 16 32 64 128